chrissearle/www_smu/posts/2014/10/14-rabbit-bedroom-temperature-monitoring-with-arduino.md

 tags: rabbits, arduino, DS18B20
 series: Rabbit Hutch/Run
 image: circuit.png
+intro: How to keep an eye on the rabbit run heated sleeping area
 ---

 So - we've insulated the sleeping room (originally a garden cushion box) for the rabbits and mounted a heating panel that should keep it between 12˚C and 15˚C. But we need to keep an eye on it.